FeelTheMERN/feelthemernbe/README.md

 * Dotenv: Essential for storing sensitive data (keys, secrets) in environmental variables
 * Express: Framework for the backend
 * JSONWEBTOKEN: Authentication with tokens, an added layer of security on top of cookies
-* Moment: A convenient library for reading date formats
+* Moment: A convenient library for manipulating date formats
 * Mongoose: Used to generate models which interacts with the database
 * Multer: Allows for temporary in-memory storage before uploading to Cloudinary
 * Nodemon: Convenient dev package that restarts the server when alterations are made